CasperLabs/casper-kube/README.md

 Navigate to `Namespaces` and delete the network.

-All resources associated with the network (pods, volums) will be removed and the cluster will scale down.
+All resources associated with the network (pods, volumes) will be removed and the cluster will scale down.

 ![Delete Network](docs/readme4.png)